fvarrui/JavaPackager/README.md

 ### Config your project and package your app with Gradle

-Apply JavaPackager plugin in `build.gradle` in legacy mode, :
+Apply JavaPackager plugin in `build.gradle` in legacy mode, because it's only available in Maven Central repository:

 ```groovy
 buildscript {